Hospital Ratings System Shows Shines a Troubling Light on Dangerous Hospitals

 However, going to a hospital that is rated an A is not necessarily an indication that everything will go well.
 Indeed, sometimes things unavoidably go badly and even the best doctors and hospitals make preventable mistakes.
 However, knowing that the hospital that you’re going to is providing you with top-quality care can be quite a reassurance.
 It’s definitely worth the time it takes to check out a hospital before allowing them to perform surgery on you.

-If you’ve been injured by medical negligence, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can help you recover damages.
+If you’ve been injured by medical negligence, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help you recover damages.
 We have recovered multi-million-dollar settlements for our clients and can do the same for you.
 Give us a call or talk to us online for a free consultation.